 When it comes to purchasing study materials for your course, it’s usually a good idea to wait until classes begin to have a clearer sense of what supplies are truly required.

 This is especially true when it comes to textbook purchases: your personal reading list may be humongous, yet you may find that you only need to acquire one or two basic titles.

-8. DECIDE ON WHAT GRADE YOU WILL BE GRADUATING WITH
+14. DECIDE WHAT GRADE YOU WILL GRADUATE WITH

 It is important that you take out time to figure out what type of student you want to be, what grades you are expecting from yourself per semester, and over time, the entire school year.